 The most delicious Keto Lemon Curd recipe ever!
 Just 4 ingredients to create the tangiest, smoothest lush sugar-free lemon curd with just 1g net carbs per serve.

-What is Lemon Curd
+What is Keto Lemon Curd

 Converting to a sugar-free lemon curd recipe was surprisingly easy!
 It is thick, smooth and lemony, and exactly what I wanted to achieve in a keto lemon recipe.